Boardman, Oregon: Economy

 As of 2013, the six largest employers in Boardman are Lamb Weston (potato products) (370 employees); Oregon Potato Company (125); Portland General Electric (PGE) (113); the Morrow County School District (106), Boardman Foods, (100) and Amazon S3.

-The Port of Morrow, Oregon's second-largest port, is adjacent to the city and located on the Columbia Riverfront.
-The port property also includes two (PGE) gas-fired power plants.
-PGE also has a coal-fired power plant in the Boardman area; opened in 1980, it had shut down in October, 2020 marking the closure of the last coal fired power plant in Oregon after 40 years of service.
-This 550MW power plant was the largest single point of emission of greenhouse gases in Oregon.
+The Port of Morrow, Oregon's second-largest port, is adjacent to the city and located on the Columbia riverfront.
+The port property also includes two PGE gas-fired power plants.
+PGE also had a coal-fired power plant, the Boardman Coal Plant, which opened in 1980 and shut down in October 2020, marking the closure of the last coal-fired power plant in Oregon after 40 years of service.
+The Boardman Coal Plant was demolished in 2022.
+The plant had produced power at a rate of 550 megawatts and was the largest single point of emission of greenhouse gases in Oregon.
 The Umatilla Chemical Depot, which includes the Umatilla Chemical Agent Disposal Facility, is 10 mi east of the city, northwest of the intersection of I-84 and Interstate 82.
-Seven miles east of Boardman is the Irrigon Fish Hatchery.
-Threemile Canyon Farms is the largest farm located In Boardman.
+The Irrigon Fish Hatchery is 7 mi east of Boardman.
+Threemile Canyon Farms is the largest farm located in Boardman.